Skip to main content

 Chest pain and heavy bleeding can be life-threatening emergencies, so it’s best to call 911 or head to the ER in those cases.

 #4: I think I may have broken a bone.
-Which option should I choose to have it checked out?
-(Pick one answer.)
+Where should I go to have it checked out?
+(Choose one answer.)

 A) Emergency room